How Much Do Plumbers Charge For a Toilet Installation?

 The typical toilet installation cost will run you between $122 and $228.
-However, as a homeowner, you might end up spending between $150 and $180 on it.
 Note that these prices do not factor in how much the toilet itself will cost.
 As a homeowner, you will be in charge of supplying it.

 The cost of the toilet will vary with each model’s features and the kind of material used to produce it.
 A basic toilet will cost you less than a smart one, one with concealed trap ways, or even a pressure-assisted one.